appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/emailinput.md

 Options:

 - **Single-line text**: Accepts a single line of text, such as names or titles.
-Additional text beyond one line is not displayed.s
+Additional text beyond one line is not displayed.
 - **Multi-line text**: Allows multiple lines of text, ideal for longer entries like comments or descriptions.
 - **Number**: Accepts only numeric values.
 - **Password**:  Masks input for sensitive information such as passwords or pins.